sbecker11/youtube-search-app/README.md

 QueryEngine in `src/query_engine.py` sends a variety of RESTful search queries to the YouTubeMetadataAPI.
 Query `request` and `response` data access operations are handled by the YouTubeStorage object.
 Example query response data may be found in /data/query_response_head.json and query_response_item.json

 Search query requests and responses are stored in the Responses dynamoDb tables by YouTubeStorage in `src/youtube_storage.py`.
-Each response record is given a unique primary key named `response_id` and stored in the Dynamo `Responses` table.
-All snippets associated with a response are stored in a `Snippets` table and refer to foreign key `response_id`.
+Each response record is given a unique primary key named `etag` and stored in the Dynamo `Responses` table.
+All snippets stored in a `Snippets` table and refer to foreign key `etag`.
 Dyanamo table definitions for these tables reside at `/data/responses_table_config.json` and `/data/snippets_table_config.json`

 YouTubStoreageApi from `src/youtube_searcher_app.py` uses FastAPI to handle queries made by project users against YouTubeStorage.
 OpenAI documentation is created during `docker-compose up --build` and resides at `/docs`.